strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

     segment.bytes: 1073741824
 ```

-Then, we have to deploy the Apache Kafka Connect cluster.
+Then, we have to deploy the Kafka Connect cluster.
 It enables the connector operator with the `strimzi.io/use-connector-resources` annotation.
 And it adds a custom [Echo Sink connector](https://github.com/scholzj/echo-sink) to the deployment.
 The Echo Sink connector is my _test_ connector which gets the messages from Kafka Connect, but instead of sending them to some external system, it simply logs them to the standard output.